circlefin/stablecoin-evm/doc/masterminter.md

 # MasterMinter contract
 The MasterMinter is a governance contract.
-It delegates the functionality of the `masterMinter` role in the Centre USDC contract to multiple addresses.
+It delegates the functionality of the `masterMinter` role in the CENTRE USDC contract to multiple addresses.
 (The `masterMinter` role can add and remove minters from a FiatToken and set their allowances.)
 The MasterMinter contract delegates the minter management capability to `controllers`.
 Each `controller` manages exactly one `minter`, and a single `minter`